Skip to main content

 It is also possible to talk directly to the Home Assistant instance, which is named homeassistant, over the internal network.
 However, you'll need to know the configuration that is used by the running instance.

-We have several services inside Home Assistant to run tasks.
-Send data over STDIN to an add-on to use the hassio.addon_stdin service.
+We have several actions inside Home Assistant to run tasks.
+Send data over STDIN to an add-on to use the hassio.addon_stdin action.

 Supervisor API